 When Henry died, Portugal was invaded by Philip II of Spain (d.
-1598), who was Sebastian’s uncle, and Philip II of Spain quickly also became Philip I of Portugal.
-You maybe have heard about the Iberian Union, which lasted until 1640, and/or the 1640-1668 Portuguese Restoration War, which broke up the Iberian Union?
-There’s a strong possibility that neither of those things would have happened had it not been for the otherwise fairly unremarkable Battle of Alcácer Quibir.
+1598), who was Sebastian’s uncle, and “Philip II of Spain” quickly also became “Philip I of Portugal.”
+The two kingdoms were never united as one kingdom, like Aragon and Castile becoming Spain, but they were both ruled by the same person, which meant that one single man controlled the entirety of both the Spanish and Portuguese Empires at the same time.
+That’s a lot of territory.
+You maybe have heard about the Iberian Union, which lasted from Philip’s invasion in 1580 until 1640, and/or the 1640-1668 Portuguese Restoration War, which broke up the Iberian Union?
+It’s likely that neither of those things would have happened had it not been for the otherwise fairly unremarkable Battle of Alcácer Quibir.

 While the Ottomans began their long conflict with the Habsburgs as the clearly dominant power (though the Habsburgs were no pushovers, as, for example, they proved at Lepanto), when it ended it was the Habsburgs who were the stronger of the two–though, to be fair, both empires had seen better days.
-The Ottomans would be occupied fighting Russia throughout the 19th century, while the Habsburgs would turn most of their attention to happenings in western Europe, to separatist movements inside their empire, and to the continued rise of Prussia.
-World War I saw both of the empires fighting in the same war again, but this time on the same side, and neither one of them would survive that war’s end.
+The Ottomans would be occupied fighting Russia throughout the 19th century, while the Habsburgs would turn most of their attention to happenings in western Europe, to separatist movements inside their own empire, and to trying and failing to check the continued rise of Prussia.
+World War I saw both of the empires fighting in the same war again, but this time on the same side, and of course neither one of them would survive that war’s end.